 Portland Chess Club Annual Membership Meeting (January 21): The annual membership meeting elects the club’s board of directors for the year and allows anyone to share ideas on improving the club.
 This year’s edition took place after the Quad 45.
 Several club members and others attended the meeting which is more than usual.
-Everyone on the board agreed to continue on the board and in their current positions and no one else volunteered to be on the board so the board remains the same as in 2016 with Lennart Bjorksten as President, Micah Smith as Vice-President, Mike Morris as Treasurer and Secretary, Mike Janniro as Post 1, and Danny Phipps as Post 2.
+Everyone on the board agreed to continue in their current position and no one else volunteered to be on the board so the board remains the same as in 2016 with Lennart Bjorksten as President, Micah Smith as Vice-President, Mike Morris as Treasurer and Secretary, Mike Janniro as Post 1, and Danny Phipps as Post 2.

 Game in 60 (January 28): This month’s edition was run by Lennart Bjorksten with assistance from Mike Morris at registration.
 There were twenty-six players so it was run in one section.
 FM Nick Raptis, who recently achieved his first IM norm and a new peak US Chess rating of 2430 at the North American Open, swept the field with a perfect 4-0 and won $78.
 Moshe Rachmuth finished second with 3.5/4, winning $52 and pushing his rating over 2000 for the first time.
 NM Jason Cigan, Takuma Sato-Duncan, Chris Burris, and Michael Moore tied for third with 3/4.
 They split the third and 1st U1800/unrated prizes, each winning $21.12.
 Takuma also gained around 45 rating points while Michael gained around 40.
 Kushal Pai won the 1st U1500/unrated prize of $45.50 with 2.5/4 and gained around 75 rating points which was more than enough to achieve a new peak rating.
 There was one player playing in his first US Chess rated tournament, Thomas Rolfs.